boxspah/picture-shiritori/rules.md

 > basketball --> levitate --> element

 The word must not have been already used in the match, regardless of which player used it.
 Only one form of any given word can be used per match.
-A form can be a conjugation, an alternate spelling, a plural form, a nounified form etc. This is not a conclusive list of what can be defined as a "form."
+A form can be a conjugation, an alternate spelling, a plural form, a word with Latin suffix etc. (This is not a comprehensive list of what can be defined as a "form.")
+It does not matter which form occurs first; all subsequent uses of the word and its forms are illegal.

 For example,

-> ascend --> dog --> ~~ascension~~
+> ascend --> dog --> gala --> ~~ascension~~

-This is illegal because "ascension" is derived from the word "ascend."
+This is illegal because "ascension" is a derivative of "ascend," which was already used.
+If "ascend" and "ascension" were to swap order, "ascension" would be valid and the second use of the word (i.e. "ascend") would be illegal.

 ## Drawing